Patri42/ESP32-POXIMETRY-LCD-WIFI/README.md

 This project is designed to measure BPM and oximetry levels using ESP32 integrated with an LCD and a PPG (max30102).
 The measured data is then sent to ThingSpeak for observation and data storage.

+-- Write about how ESP32 is economy and energy efficient.

 ## Table of Contents

 - [Inspiration](#inspiration)